Two principal legislative acts establish the regular asylum procedure:

 - who, prior to arriving in Ukraine with the intention of being recognised as a refugee or a person in need of complementary protection, resided in a third safe country.[14]

-In case of disagreement with the assessment of the territorial body of the SMS that considered the certain asylum case, the SMS headquarters drafts its own written conclusion on recognition or refusal of recognition as a refugee or a person in need of complementary protection.[15]
-SMS has to perform this task within the established time limit, i.e., one month with a possible extension to three months.
+In case of disagreement with the assessment of the territorial body of the SMS that examined the asylum case in question, the SMS headquarters drafts its own written conclusion on recognition or refusal of recognition as a refugee or a person in need of complementary protection.[15]
+The SMS has to perform this task within the established time limit, i.e., one month with a possible extension to up to three months.

-Upon receipt of the decision of the SMS on recognition as a refugee or a person in need of complementary protection, an authorised official of the territorial body of the SMS within seven working days issues a refugee certificate or a certificate of a person in need of complementary protection to each person who has reached the age of sixteen.[16]
+Upon receipt of the decision of the SMS on recognition as a refugee or a person in need of complementary protection, an authorised official of the territorial body of the SMS issues, within seven working days, a refugee certificate or a certificate of person in need of complementary protection to each person of the family unit who has reached the age of sixteen.[16]

-On average, the application for asylum is considered for 12 to 24 months from the moment the application is lodged until the decision is taken by the SMS.
-However, the practice throughout Ukraine is not uniform, for instance in Odesa, the local SMS territorial body in general respects the established terms.[17]
+On average, the application for asylum is examined for 12 to 24 months from the moment the application is lodged until the decision is taken by the SMS.
+However, the practice throughout Ukraine is not uniform, for instance, in Odesa, the local SMS territorial body in general respects the established terms.[17]

-R2P indicated the case, where the final decision in the first instance was taken in less than six months.
+R2P has also witnessed a case where the final decision in the first instance was taken in less than six months.
 The application concerned the family member of an already recognised refugee in Ukraine.[18]

-In case of a negative decision and further appeals to the national administrative courts, the procedure can last for years.[19]
-The UNHCR reports that some cases may last for up to five years.[20]
+In case of a negative decision and if the applicant further appeals to the national administrative courts, the procedure can take several years.[19]
+UNHCR reports that some cases may last for up to five years.[20]

 Prioritised examination and fast-track processing

-Prioritised examination takes place in case of making an application by the legal representative in the interest of an unaccompanied child.
-In this case, the territorial body of the SMS shall lodge an application and proceed directly to the examination omitting the preliminary examination stage.[22]
-A defence counsel, a psychologist and a pedagogue shall be involved in the procedure for recognising a child as a refugee or a person in need of complementary protection.[23]
+Prioritised examination takes place when a legal representative makes an application in the interest of an unaccompanied child (see Legal representation of unaccompanied children).
+In this case, the territorial body of the SMS shall lodge an application and proceed directly to the further examination, omitting the preliminary examination stage.[22]
+A defence counsel, a psychologist and a pedagogue shall be involved in the procedure to recognise a child as a refugee or a person in need of complementary protection.[23]

 Personal interview

-Ukrainian legislation foresees a personal interview with an asylum seeker during the preliminary examination stage after the lodging of the application and during the further examination of the asylum application.[24]
+Ukrainian legislation foresees a personal interview with an asylum applicant during the preliminary examination stage after the lodging of the application and a second one during the further examination of the asylum application.[24]
 There are no grounds for omitting the personal interview.

 Personal interviews are conducted by a competent official of a territorial body of the SMS.[25]

-The Ukrainian legislation foresees the possibility of delivering the interpretation during the personal interview through video conferencing.
-If an applicant is in detention, the interview may be conducted via video conferencing.
-In addition, there could be a case, where an appropriate interpreter for a specific language is not available in Ukraine.
-Prior to the interview, the authorised official of the territorial body of the SMS warns the interpreter of the need to comply with the conditions of confidentiality, which is documented by a receipt for non-disclosure of information contained in the applicant’s personal file.[26]
+Ukrainian legislation foresees the possibility of delivering interpretation during the personal interview through video conferencing.
+If an applicant is in detention, the interview itself may also be conducted via video conferencing.
+In addition, there could be a case where an appropriate interpreter for a specific language is not available in Ukraine.
+Prior to the interview, the authorised official of the territorial body of the SMS warns the interpreter of the need to comply with the conditions of confidentiality, which is documented by a receipt for non-disclosure of information contained in the applicant’s personal file.[27]

 The interview with an unaccompanied child is conducted in the presence of their legal representative, who has submitted an application on behalf of the child, as well as a psychologist and an educator.[28]